Payment Options

 Veterans Administration Funds

-The Program is approved for VA tuition funding, but books and other promotional materials may not be covered.
-Please speak with your VA representative to find out if your GI Bill includes a book stipend.
-Students who wish to use VA funding need to contact BU directly at 617-353-4497 or cpe@bu.edu.
+This program is approved for VA tuition funding; however, books and other promotional materials may not be covered.
+Contact your VA representative to find out if your GI Bill includes a book stipend.
+Students who wish to use VA funding must contact Boston University directly at 617-353-4497 or cpe@bu.edu.
+Learn more about military benefits by visiting the Funding Options page for Boston University Center for Professional Education.

 Military dependents may qualify for MyCAA.
-Information about this funding option can be obtained from a military education counselor.
+Contact a military education counselor for more information.

 Robert J. Glovsky Scholarship Fund

-The Robert J. Glovsky Scholarship Fund is a permanently endowed fund, the income of which shall provide annual merit-based scholarship awards to one or more students.
+The Robert J. Glovsky Scholarship Fund provides annual merit-based scholarship awards to one or more students.
 Students must be enrolled in the online Financial Planning Program at Metropolitan College’s Center for Professional Education.
-Preference will be given to students who wish to assist the traditionally underserved population, as evidenced by their professional or personal work in the non-profit sector.
-The student(s) awarded will receive up to $2,000 (no cash value) per year.
-Funds will be directly applied to the course tuition.
+Preference is given to students who aim to assist traditionally underserved populations, as evidenced by applicants’ professional or personal work in the nonprofit sector.
+Selected students are awarded up to $2,000 (no cash value) per year, which is directly applied to course tuition.